bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 On an actual TI-83/84 calculator, the letter tags (e.g. `D`, `TZ`) require the use of the `ALPHA` key.
-The button corresponding to a specific letter can be difficult to located quickly because they are not organized in the familiar QWERTY layout.
+The button corresponding to a specific letter can be difficult to locate quickly because they are not organized in the familiar QWERTY layout.
 Furthermore, the left and right curly braces require the use of the `2ND` key instead of the `ALPHA` key, which can cause confusion in the fingers.
 Entering something like the timezone `UTC+05:30`, which is entered as